Self-Supervised Vessel Enhancement Using Flow-Based Consistencies: Experiments

 \subsection{Efficacy of the Representation}

+Since our method is learning based, it can learn feature representations that are essential for vessel detection.
 This section compares the efficacy of the representation from different self-supervised tasks onto a downstream supervised vessel segmentation task.
-We compare our model with two self-supervision baselines, namely, image-denoising~\cite{vincent2008extracting}, and Models Genesis~\cite{zhou2019models}.
+We compare our model with four self-supervision baselines, namely, context-encoder~\cite{pathakCVPR16context}, image-denoising~\cite{vincent2008extracting}, image-colorization~\cite{richardECCV2016} and Models Genesis~\cite{zhou2019models}.
 First, we train multiple networks using different pretext tasks on the DRIVE dataset.
 These networks are then \textit{finetuned} on a supervised vessel segmentation task on the STARE dataset.
 We consider a \textit{limited-data} and a \textit{high-data} scenario, where finetuning is done with only 4 and 16 images respectively.
-Figure \ref{fig:selfsupervised} shows the training dynamics in both cases.
+Figure \ref{fig:selfsupervised}(a,b) show the training dynamics in both cases.
 Our method takes fewer iterations to converge compared to the other methods and achieves the best validation dice score.